NathanRoyer/KaptainOS/README.md

 # How to run

 Follow these steps to be able to build KapOS:
-    1. Boot a computer connected to the `interweb & with Linux Debian installed
+* Boot a computer connected to the internet & with Debian Linux installed
-    2. Install make:
-        $ sudo apt-get install build-essential
+* Install make: `sudo apt-get install build-essential`
-    3. cd to the root folder of this project
+* cd to the root folder of this project
-    4. Install the toolset:
+* Install the toolset: `sudo make install_build_tools`
-        $ sudo make install_build_tools

 Thou are now ready to modify, compile and run KaptainOS.

 To open all C files and headers in 2 separate windows:
-$ make edit
+`make edit`

-To compile the OS and boot it `into the Qemu emulator:
+To compile the OS and boot it into the Qemu emulator:
-$ make
+`make`

 To only compile the OS:
-$ make compile
+`make compile`

 To test KapOS on real hardware:
+* Warning : the following will erase the content your USB drive.
-Once it is compiled, upload it on a USB drive with the win_dd.bat file (run as admin in windows) in the root of the project.
-Warning, this will erase the content of the USB drive.
+* Once it is compiled, upload it on a USB drive with the win_dd.bat file (run as admin in windows) in the root of the project.
-Boot the computer from the USB drive from the BIOS options.
+* Boot the computer from the USB drive from the BIOS options.

 # Built-in programs

 There are only two included programs:
-* a console
+* a console - type `help` to peek at its features
 * a snake game

 Feel free to explore their code, it's relatively simple.